owulveryck/blog/content/post/simple-polling-cloud-app.md

 I will not explain in this post how to setup the Development environment as it is described [here](https://cloud.google.com/appengine/docs/go/gettingstarted/devenvironment)

+# A word about the Hosting

+Google Apps Engine is a cloud service aim to host applications without worrying about scalability, and technical architecture of the hosting environement.
+The application is seen as a web service and proxyfied and load balanced in several compute nodes.
+The storage service is provided via a schemaless NoSQL datastore, featuring:

+* high availability
+* consistency
+* ...

+and basically all the strong features you would expect from a decent production ready database provider.

+To be simple: Take care of the functionnality of your app and respect the cloud principles (see for example the [12factor.net](http://12factor.net) ), and google will take care that it can run in the best conditions.

 # The principles of the application

 The application is composed of two web pages that will display :